ishandhanani/infbench/docs/installation.md

   llama-70b: "/mnt/lustre/models/Llama-3-70B"
 ```

 Models must be accessible from all compute nodes (typically on a shared filesystem like Lustre or GPFS).
-The model directory should contain the standard HuggingFace structure with `config.json`, tokenizer files, and safetensors weights.

 ### Adding Containers

-The `containers` section maps version aliases to `.sqsh` container images.
+The `containers` section maps version aliases to `.sqsh` container images:

 ```yaml
 containers: